 In addition to copyediting, Caroline offers substantive editing (also called line editing), a more detailed work-through of a manuscript without the full immersion that goes with developmental editing.
 For authors seeking guidance for their own revisions, she also offers manuscript evaluation.

-She has seen one of her novels made into film (for Hallmark Hall of Fame Productions) and has won numerous literary awards.
-She believes that even in today's tough publishing climate, it is still possible for new writers to enter the business and succeed.
+She has seen one of her novels made into film (for Hallmark Hall of Fame Productions on CBS) and has won numerous literary awards.
+She believes that even in today’s tough publishing climate, it is still possible for new writers to enter the business and succeed.
 Second to writing her own novels, she loves to mentor others to help them achieve their goals.
 She knows firsthand how writers benefit from the help and support of other writers and/or editors.

 SANDRA JUDD is an editor, proofreader, and indexer with more than 20 years of experience in the publishing industry.
 Her clients have included university presses, large, mainstream publishers, and smaller presses and professional organizations.
 She has edited or proofread over 300 published books, on topics that include politics, history, business, literary criticism, ethnic history, anthropology, science and medicine, industry manuals, memoirs, Christian and inspirational, parenting and relationships, humor, and fiction.

 She has edited 20+ volumes in the Health Reference Series published by Omnigraphics, all published under her name as editor.

 She has also edited professional journals and newsletters, business plans, scholarly articles being prepared for publication, economic plans to be distributed to the state legislature, and a number of dissertations.

 She has prepared indexes for more than 30 published books.